“Be careful of that place!”

 I laughed.
 “That maybe so.
 But I am too old to play tricks, which is OK.
 I have learned enough to keep on begging my way through life.”

-The boat drifted as we watched a fish eagle fly overhead with a big pike in its claws.
+Opening the throttle and pushing the boat as fast as I was comfortable speed wise, we watched a fish eagle fly overhead with a big pike in its claws.

-Passing under the cable, the low ridge of the geological protrusion also came into view.
-It ran southward as it formed the blocking east wall against which the Lunga River leans before it merges with the Kafue.
+Not far downstream was the low ridge of the geological protrusion which dominates this area.
+It forms the blocking east wall against which the Lunga River leans before it merges with the Kafue.

-This ridge reared up where the Kafue had punched through its barrier.
-Its high brooding cliff face looked down on the confluence like the eyes of an old which.
+where that river has punched through the barrier a high brooding cliff face looks down on the confluence like the eyes of an old which.

-My attention was focused on the river, when Moses motion with his head to look up at the cliff face.
+As we passed back upstream beneath the cliffs Moses motion with his head to look up at the cliff face.

 I saw nothing.